 Commercial Rehydration Drinks

 Gatorade and Pedialyte are the popularly known sports/rehydration drinks and are available many places.
 Gatorade and similar sports drinks are popular as they have nice flavors (and a bunch of sugar).
-Both come pre-made, which has the disadvantage of taking up a lot of storage space; Gatorade is available in many places as a powder and I recently discovered Pedialyte powder in the Infant department at Wal-mart (it’s not in the pharmacy and they didn’t know it was in Infants — I found it by chance).
+Both come pre-made, which has the disadvantage of taking up a lot of storage space; Gatorade is available in many places as a powder and I recently discovered Pedialyte powder in the Infant department at Wal-mart (it’s not in the pharmacy — although they did have Pedialyte liquid there — and the pharmacy clerks didn’t know it was in Infants — I found it by chance).